Voice of Music

 Voice Of Music (abbreviated V-M) was the premier brand of V-M Corporation, an American audio equipment manufacturing company (EIA manufacturer's code 857).

 History

 V-M Corporation was founded in June 1944 by Walter Miller in Benton Harbor, Michigan.
-The company originally manufactured only 78 rpm record changers and labeled them simply as "A V-M Product".
+The company originally manufactured only 78 rpm record changers and labelled them simply as "A V-M Product".
 The brand name "Voice of Music" was suggested by a V-M engineer and first used in 1952.